indrajithbandara/Aesalon-Engine/README.md

 **Windows**
 Install MinGW and run install.bat to install the project on your system.

-**Please Note: **
+**Please Note:**
 To actually be able to play a game you will need the game assets.
 These are not included here in order to make the download smaller for people who only want the engine code itself.
-In order to be able to play anything please download the Falcon-Assets repo and place its contents into the 'res' folder in this directory.
+In order to be able to play anything please download the Aesalon-Assets repo and place its contents into the 'res' folder in this directory.
 These assets are loaded by the engine from the folder, there is no need to rebuild the project if you put them in the folder after building.